 Oil heating.
-Oven and hob, fridge, washing machine, TV, WiFi.
+Oven and hob, fridge/freezer, washing machine, TV, WiFi.
 Fuel, power and starter pack inc. in rent.
 Bed linen and towels inc. in rent.
 Garage parking for 1 car or additional parking area in front of gate.
 Shared gardens, private patio with furniture.
 Sorry, no pets, no smoking.
 Pub 3.5 miles.
 Closest shopping 5 miles.
 Farm Shops available: Royal Oak 1 mile, Millers Farm Shop 3.5 miles

 Dalwood is a village in the Blackdown Hills AONB in East Devon.
 It offers a pub serving food as well as a general store.
 Close by there is much to see including the well-equipped market town of Axminster and Honiston, as well as the beautiful coastline doted with popular spots such as Seaton, Lyme Regis and Sidmouth.

 Devon has quite a few claims to fame such as being the backdrop to many films, including; War Horse - starring Benedict Cumberbatch, Tom Hiddleston, and directed by Steven Spielberg.
 Sense and Sensibility - starring Emma Thompson, Alan Rickman, Hugh Grant and Kate Winslet.
 The French Lieutenant's Woman - starring Meryl Streep and Jeremy Irons.
 Edge Of Tomorrow: Live Die Repeat - starring Tom Cruise, Emily Blunt and Brendan Gleeson.
 So you may recognise a few of the locations from their appearances on the big screen.